-For your outer layer don’t forget hats, gloves, scarves, a balaclava or a snood, socks and boots.
+For your outer layer don’t forget hats, warm and stylish ski gloves (or mittens), scarves, a balaclava or a snood, socks and boots.
 The ideal type of hats are fleece or woollen ones, or alternatively Trapper-type hats (the ones with the bits to protect your ears).
 We found these to be the best Lapland hats for our son and us.
 Scarves should be made of wool or fleece and a balaclava or snood will help protect the neck and face, particularly if you are doing outdoor activities.
 These should be wool or synthetic materials.

 For hands, a double glove system is recommended.
 I’ve seen people suggesting silk glove liners but a thin set of gloves under thermal or ski gloves or mittens is best.
 If using wool gloves, ensure they are not your upper-most layer as they will get wet and frosty if playing in the snow.
 Ideally, you should avoid woollen gloves if you can.
 Again, you should buy the best gloves for Lapland that you can avoid, particularly your outer ones.